zerok/zerokspot.com/content/weblog/2020/avatars-without-gravatar.md

 In cases where you explicitly want to retrieve the default image, use the `forcedefault=y`/`f=y` parameter in combination with the `default` parameter.

+Just to make this clear: The example above is just that.
+An example.
+If you want to integrate Libravatar in your own project, please use one of the pre-existing libraries that are listed on [libravatar.org](https://wiki.libravatar.org/libraries/)!

 ## An experimental server implementation